fletchermoore/cip/README.md

 Ensure versions of Elixir, Erlang, Phoenix, etc. are the same.

 The current/default version uses a mailgun.com account to create access restriction.
 Users must first be invited by email.
 They can recover their passwords with email as well.
-If you do not intend to create individual users.
-Select the option to make the website available to the public from the Users page of the control panel.
-If Mailgun does not make sense for your use case, you will need to configure a different email server with Bamboo.
-Check out that project on Github for more information.
+If you do not intend to create individual users, select the option to make the website available to the public from the Users page of the control panel.
+If Mailgun does not make sense for your use case, but you would like to use another email provider, you will need to configure a different email server with Bamboo.
+Check out that project on Github for more information (https://github.com/thoughtbot/bamboo).
 On the development version, emails can be seen by navigating to `/sent_emails` as per the Bamboo mailer documentation.

 docker-compose.yml
 ==================